 Energy consumption and CO2 emissions

 The graph shows the use of water by MES over the last five years.
 MES uses both service water (clean water) and industrial water (intermediate water).
-We strived to save water as a result the amount of service, but industrial water used increased approximately by 12% from the previous year.
+We strived to save water, as a result the amount of service and industrial water used decreased approximately by 5% from the previous year.